 Kelleher & Rogers auction firm in Hong Kong will offer China and Asia in Sept.
 26-28 sale

 This unused original gum imperf-between pair of China’s 24-candareen carmine first printing of the 1894 Empress Dowager 60th Birthday issue from the Michael Rogers collection will be offered at auction Sept.
-27 during the three-day inaugural sale of Kelleher & Rogers in Hong Kong.
+27 during the three-day inaugural sale

 The recent acquisition of Michael Rogers Inc. by Daniel F. Kelleher Auctions has resulted in a new firm with a lengthy pedigree that is about to make its official public auction debut.

 In its upcoming Sept.
 26-28 auction series, Kelleher & Rogers will offer collectors a wide-ranging selection of stamps and philatelic material from China and throughout Asia, including items from the Michael Rogers Inc. stock and the Lyons Livingston stock.